This is the third article in the “Fix It With Feed” series. Check back every Wednesday for more articles on nutrition and how it affects performance.

 “Alfalfa is usually lower in fiber, higher in energy, higher in protein and higher in calcium than grass hays.
 Because it is higher in energy and protein, using alfalfa makes it easier to meet those needs with minimal or at least lower levels of supplementation,” said Lawrence.

 Because of its high calcium content, alfalfa needs to be fed with an eye to calcium-phosphorous ratio in the diet.
 Grass hay has low amounts of calcium and phosphorus, while feed concentrates (especially rice bran) have a lower amount of calcium and higher amounts of phosphorous.
+The ideal calcium to phosphorous ratio in the horse is a 2:1 ratio, but it can safely go as high as 5:1 in mature horses with no adverse effects.
 For more information on the calcium-phosphorous ratio, check out the website of Susan Evans Garlinghouse, DVM.

 Which Alfalfa Is Right For My Horse?